dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 ### 1.6 - parent and child divs

-Not for an example where I am really starting to get into the whole parent and child element with with mouse events.
+Now for an example where I am really starting to get into the whole parent and child element with with mouse events.
+For this example I have a single parent div, and I am creating and injecting a whole bunch of child elements into this parent element.

 ```html
 <html>